 The aglaonema is a highly decorative plant with several interesting varieties.
 There seems to be a little controversy in the books over whether this plant is easy or difficult to grow.
 The simple rule to follow is this: the lighter the variegation, the more light it needs.
 Otherwise, these are slow-growing, dependably attractive, and make excellent foliage plants.
 They have large, narrow oval leaves on short stems.
+We offer you two pretty varieties in pinkish shades:

 Soil: well-drained potting soil is perfect.